HomeLatest NewsEnterprise ITMicrosoft’s JV with Centre brings access to digital skills for 30 lakh people in one year

 “For us to emerge stronger from the pandemic, reskilling needs to be at the centre of our economic reset,” Mazhari added.

-Further to promote skilling as a national priority, Nasscom FutureSkills and Microsoft announced their collaboration last year to launch a nation-wide AI skilling initiative that aims to skill 10 lakh students in Artificial Intelligence (AI) by 2021.
+Further to promote skilling as a national priority, Nasscom FutureSkills and Microsoft announced their collaboration last year to launch a nation-wide initiative that aims to skill 10 lakh students in Artificial Intelligence (AI) by 2021.

 Get the day's headlines from Tech Observer straight in your inbox